 We were so impressed over this area that we visited it twice during our stay in Valencia.
 We did not go inside (except for the Oceanografic), but next time we will for sure visit some of them as well – The Hemisferic (3D cinema), Science museum, Art palace, Oceanografic (Aquarium) can easily be put on the list of best tourist attractions in Valencia.

-- La Lonja
+La Lonja in Valencia

 La Lonja was historically important ever since 15th century.
 The place was used as silk and commodity exchange.
 Its Gothic interior is breathtaking and in my opinion one of the most amazing tourist attractions in Valencia.

-- Central Market (Mercado Central)
+Central Market (Mercado Central) in Valencia

 Valencia has one of the biggest and nicest markets in Europe.
 It was built in 1928 and contains 350 stands, selling local goodies – from fruit, vegetables, sea-food, meat, cheese, bread and even cooked food for a quick and yummy bite, so come hungry.
-If you are a foodie or not, visiting the market should be on your bucket list of best tourist attractions in Valencia.
+If you are a foodie or not, visiting the market should be on your bucket list of the tastiest tourist attractions in Valencia.

 The market is opened from Monday to Saturday from 7.30am to 3 pm.

-- Bull fighting arena
+Bull fighting arena in Valencia

 Oh yes, bull fighting in Valencia is still very lively tradition.
 We actually were in Valencia during the bull fights and seeing the ticket lines, bull fighting, even though tickets are not cheap (the cheapest were 81 EUR), is still very popular event and for some also among the best tourist attractions in Valencia.

-- Russafa district
+Russafa district in Valencia

 Lots of tourist don’t go further from the old city center, but if you want to find the most popular and trendy district where locals meet and hang out with friends in the evenings, you have to stop at Russafa, being one of the best night tourist attractions in Valencia.
 Russafa is mostly known for trendy tapas bars and restaurants, but be aware that the best are not opened before 9pm.

-- Turia gardens
+Turia gardens in Valencia